The International Hotel Manilatown Center is Your Community Center

 Donations can also be accepted by mail.
 Please make checks payable to the Manilatown Heritage Foundation at 868 Kearny Street, San Francisco, CA 94108.
 The Manilatown Heritage Foundation is a 501(c) (3) Non-Profit organization.
 Our Tax ID # is 94-3288180

-HUGE WARM THANK YOU to Charles Louis Smith for designing the vintage I-Hotel Tiger Logo and to the following Sustaining Kontributors:
+HUGE WARM THANK YOU to Charles Louis Smith for designing the vintage I-Hotel Tiger Logo and to the following Funders and Sustaining Kontributors:

 Alexander, Alysabeth: Long live the I-Hotel and preserving the history of resistance!